 Certain assets are granted legal protection under garnishment exemptions.
 Two common examples are social security disability and retirement benefits, ensuring that essential savings for the future are secure.
 They are exempt from garnishment/attachment and cannot be touched by creditors.

-In addition to these well-known exemptions, there are various other assets considered otherwise exempt property, which might include personal belongings, specific types of income, and tools of trade.
-These items may be exempt from levy/attachment depending on state law.
-These exemptions are crucial to judgment creditors, as they outline what assets can't be touched during the wage garnishment process, and knowing these protections is vital for a successful and lawful debt recovery.
+In addition to these well-known exemptions, other assets may be considered otherwise exempt property, including personal belongings, specific types of income, and tools of trade.
+Medical bills are a common type of unsecured debt that may be addressed through exemptions or bankruptcy, allowing individuals relief from this financial burden.
+These items may be exempt from levy or attachment under state law.
+These exemptions are crucial to judgment creditors, as they outline what assets can’t be touched during the wage garnishment process, and knowing these protections is vital for a successful and lawful debt recovery.

-Not all income sources are fair game when it comes to wage garnishment.
+Not all income sources are fair game for wage garnishment.
 Many income streams are safeguarded from garnishment to ensure individuals can maintain a basic standard of living and fulfill their essential financial obligations.
-Here, we'll delve into some income sources often exempt from garnishment and the legal provisions that protect them.
+Exemptions are designed to help individuals meet their debt obligations while still covering necessary expenses.
+Here, we’ll delve into some income sources often exempt from garnishment and the legal provisions that protect them.

 Social Security: